germal/OpenCVB/README.md

 ===========

 VB.Net is not a language associated with computer vision algorithms.
-But the proliferation of examples in OpenCVB suggests this may be an oversight.
+But the abundance of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net can keep the code simple to read and write.
+Many papers and software articles will often use something called “pseudo-code” to present an algorithm.
+In many respects, VB.Net code often resembles pseudo-code except that it is an actual working implementation of the algorithm.

-VB.Net is a full-featured language just like C\# with lambda functions and multi-threading and VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
-(All existing HighGUI interfaces are still supported though.)
+VB.Net provides a full-featured language just like C\# with lambda functions and multi-threading except VB.Net uses only a small subset of the keys available on the standard keyboard.
+Contrasted with Python or C++, VB.Net need make no apologies for using real keywords instead of the arbitrary meanings assigned to all the special keys.
+VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
+(All existing HighGUI interfaces are still supported in OpenCVB.)

 The main caution in using VB.Net is to treat it as a scripting language like Python.
 Most of the algorithms avoid pixel-by-pixel details – VB.Net can be